 Perhaps you’ve heard that adding things to a baby’s bottle of formula or breastmilk might get you extra sleep.

 But, there are many things that our grandmothers did, but we simply know better now.

 Maybe you’re struggling with baby constipation or fussing, and you’ve heard conflicting advice about what might help.

-Many old constipation and fussing remedies include adding things to baby’s feeds.
+Many old constipation and fussing remedies include adding things to baby’s bottle feeds.

 Leading health organizations recommend for babies to be exclusively breastfed for around the first 6 months and then for breastfeeding to continue alongside suitable solid food for at least one year.